top of page

 • Be a manufacturer or import goods for jobs work; and

-The Import of Goods at Concessional Rate of Duty Rules, 2017 (IGCR Rules) lay down the procedure to avail duty exemption under conditional notifications like 50/2017.
+The Import of Goods at Concessional Rate of Duty Rules, 2022 (IGCR Rules) lay down the procedure to avail duty exemption under conditional notifications like 45/2025 and other standalone exemption notifications.

 1. Prior Intimation to Customs